SamOllason/samollason.github.io/_posts/2020-08-09-older-blogs.markdown

 categories:
 ---

-I used to blog on Medium before I set up this site.
-You can see my blogs [here](https://medium.com/@sam_ollason).
+I used to blog on Medium before I set up this site that I will migrate someday.

+You can see those blogs [here](https://medium.com/@sam_ollason).